Caconoutt/caconoutt.github.io/bake.md

 ## Intro

-Here is a collection of the stuff I have baked and comments.
+Here is a collection of the stuff I have baked.
 Always let me know if there's anything interesting to try!

 ---